uweremer/annotation_pipeline/readme.md

 The actual configuration of the productive environment is stored on the S7 network storage `./Projekte/BWCloudServer/`.

-Now, we can initialise the doccano container:
+Now, we can initialize the doccano container:

 ```
 sudo docker-compose -f docker-compose.prod.yml --env-file .env up